anshuw1/Tomcat-QuickStart-Setup/README.md

 - Easy-to-use script with minimal setup required.
 - Focus on coding and deployment with a fully configured Tomcat server.

+## Supported Platforms

+Our scripts support the following environments on AWS:

+- **Amazon Linux**:
+  - `amazonlinux-tomcat.sh`: Installs Tomcat on an Amazon Linux instance.
+- **Ubuntu**:
+  - `ubuntu-tomcat.sh`: Installs Tomcat on an Ubuntu instance.

 ## Prerequisites

 - Amazon Linux instance